Sagrada Familia Visiting Tips

-If you are on vacation in Barcelona it’s definitely worth visiting the Sagrada Familia, the city’s top attraction.
+If you are on vacation in Barcelona it’s definitely worth visiting the Sagrada Familia.
 In this article we provide everything you need to know about planning your visit as well as some insider tips to help you enjoy your visit to the fullest!

 Book your Ticket Online and in Advance!

 Buying your Sagrada Familia ticket online in advance is highly recommended as they sell out fast, especially in high season.
 Your online ticket purchase will guarantee entry into the Basilica at your desired visiting time.
 Online tickets are also cheaper than tickets sold at the door and provide fast track entry.
 For more information related to the available ticket options and prices read our Sagrada Familia Ticket Guide.

 Best Time to Visit the Sagrada Familia

-During the week is the best time to visit the Sagrada Familia is during the week as it’s less crowded than on weekends.
+The best time to visit the Sagrada Familia is during the week as it’s less crowded than on weekends.
 The earlier you go the better.
 Gates open at 9am.
 Alternatively, go from 3pm onwards, as the church becomes progressively emptier.
 Generally, it is advised to avoid going to the Sagrada Familia between 12pm and 3pm, which tends to be the most crowded time.

-One of the most fascinating aspects about Gaudi’s architecture is the way in which he uses natural light.
+However, one of the most fascinating aspects about Gaudi’s architecture is the way in which he uses natural light.
 Sagrada Familia has huge stained-glass windows which create incredible patterns of light within the church and are in themselves a work of art.
-The light inside the church is best in mid morning or mid afternoon when the sun pours in through the stained-glass windows.
+The light inside the church is best in mid morning to mid afternoon when the sun pours in through the stained-glass windows.
 But our favorite time is 2-3 hours before sunset as the light comes streaming in from the West and the stained glass windows give a warm glow throughout the church.
 In the morning, the sun enters from the blue/greenish stained-glass windows infusing the space with a cold yet beautiful light.

 The busiest months are March and April (with a peak at Easter) and June through October, when high season is in full swing in Barcelona.
 November to February is a great time to visit the Sagrada Familia without stress.